rxgx/eslint-config-rxgx/README.md

-# eslint-config-rxgx
+# :construction_worker: eslint-config-rxgx

-ESLint configurations and bundles to enable rules and formatting based on:
+A brainless ESLint configuration to automatically apply the rules and formatting based on:

 * ESLint/recommended
 * Prettier/recommended
 * React/recommended _(requires `babel-eslint`)_

+If you do not use [Prettier](https://prettier.io), this config will ruin your life or—at the very least—trigger your teenage angst!
+For those who never want to have another discussion on code formatting, please continue.

 ### Directions